-Step 1: Press the WPS/Reset button on the back panel of the router, as shown in Figure 4-33.
-You can also keep the default WPS status as Enabled and click the Add device button in Figure 4-32.
-Then choose "Press the button of the new device in two minutes" and click Connect, shown in Figure 4-34.
+Step 1: Press the WPS/Reset button on the back panel of the router, as shown in Figure 4-34.
+You can also keep the default WPS status as Enabled and click the Add device button in

 - Step 2: Press and hold the WPS button of the client device directly. - Step 3: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 4: When the WPS LED is on, the client device has successfully connected to the router.